sybrew/the-seo-framework/readme.txt

 	* After upgrading The SEO Framework's database, users who have `update_plugins` capabilities may now see a confirmation notice that the site has been upgraded.
 	* Search engine pinging for the sitemap can now be offloaded to the WordPress cron-scheduler; this feature is enabled by default.
 	* The estimated plugin-boot time is added to the closing HTML comment; which adds the bulk of the page-loading time of this plugin.
 In this update, we decreased that time, greatly--and we're proudly showing it.
+	* The term meta inputs now have the "are you sure you want to leave this page?"-listener attached.
+	* Multiple social images may now be outputted.
+How this affects sharing depends on the social network.
+	* Alt-tags are now provided with social images, which help with accessibility when sharing your page.
 * **Changed:**
 	* We now support WordPress v4.9 and later, instead of WordPress v4.6 and later.
 	* We now support PHP v5.6 and later, instead of PHP v5.4 and later.